Albert Chiarandini: Art

 Chiarandini created approximately 3,000 paintings, practically all in oil.

 He did not embrace the then fashion for abstract painting and photorealism considering himself to be a more traditional figurative artist.
 The style Chiarandini adopted is a sort of symbolic realism based on the classics but influenced by Canadian movements.
 He created in several genres, including portraiture, rural landscapes, townscapes, and large compositions.
 Both Chiarandini painting style and techniques are close to the Group of Seven.
-And many critics noted that his works are at a level of mastery equal to the best works of the famous Canadian landscape artists.
+And many critics noted that his works are at a level of mastery almost equal to the best works of the famous Canadian landscape artists.

 Being under the influence of the hippie culture, the artist painted and painted a series of portraits of Yorkville bohemians who agreed to pose for him.
 Among them is David Fennario, later an acclaimed Montreal playwright.

 Philosophically, Chiarandini held pessimistic views about society and life.
 His diary entries in the 1960s refer to humankind’s dishonesty and materialism.
 Chiarandini denounced the North American preoccupation with money and the "crazy world" of the mid-1980s.
 "Life is not easy" was the refrain he repeated during conversations and interviews in 2004.
 This worldview, which Chiarandini verbalized in diaries, also emerges in visual form from his paintings.